alekmaul/pvcollib/wiki/colecospecs.md

   Name   A00  A01  A02  A03  A04  A05  A06  A07
 </pre>
 32-bytes long for original color mode (default)
-For the F18A enhanced color modes this becomes Tile Attribute Table Base Address
+For the F18A enhanced color modes, this becomes Tile Attribute Table Base Address
 The Tile Attribute Table is 256 bytes long
 768 to 4K when in position-attribute mode depending on the size of the horz / vert pages.
+Multiply this value by 400h to have the real address

 **Register 4: VR4 Pattern Generator Base Address, 2K boundaries**
 <pre>